RelevanceAI/RelevanceAI-readme-docs/docs_template/GENERAL_FEATURES/how-to-vectorise/vectorize-text.md

 [VectorHub](https://github.com/RelevanceAI/vectorhub) provides users with access to various state of the art encoders to vectorize different data types such as text or image.
 It manages the encoding process as well, allowing users to focus on the data they want to encode rather than the actual model behind the scene.
 On this page, we introduce some of the text encoders:
-* **encoders-text-tfhub**
+* encoders-text-tfhub
 * sentence-transformers

 ### encoders-text-tfhub
-First, `vectorhub encoders-text-tfhub` must be installed.
+First, `vectorhub[encoders-text-tfhub]` must be installed.
 Restart the notebook when the installation is finished.

 @@@ vectorhub_encoders_text_tfhub_installation @@@

-Then we import Universal Sentence Encoder (USE) and instantiate and encoder object.
+Then we import Universal Sentence Encoder (USE) and instantiate an encoder object.

 @@@ use_enc @@@